enkidevs/curriculum/spreadsheets/intermediate/conditional-formatting/what-is-conditional-formatting.md

 ---

-# What Is Conditional Formating
+# What Is Conditional Formatting

 ---
 ## Content